oracle-livelabs/goldengate/ggsa-pipeline/prepare-pipeline/prepare-pipeline.md

 6. Enter `yes`, when asked **Are you sure you want to continue?**

-7. When asked for a password, paste the **Admin Password** copied from the workshop's Reservation Information panel.
+7. When asked for a password, paste the **Admin Password** copied from the Reservation Information panel.

       > **Note:** The password won't be visible in Cloud Shell when you paste it in.